-Aye, they were brave men !
-And what an inspiration their womenfolk were to them !
+Aye, they were brave men!
+And what an inspiration their womenfolk were to them!
 Day and night they relieved the wants of the sick and wounded.
 They spoke words of comfort to the dying.
 And Death was on every side.
-Burials took place in the twilight of evening, or in the darkness of night with not even " the lantern dimly burning."
+Burials took place in the twilight of evening, or in the darkness of night with not even "the lantern dimly burning."
 Under shelter of St. Mary's Church pits were dug to receive the bodies of the victims of the day's casualties.
-A few muttered prayers, and the grave was hurriedly closed ; for it was dangerous to hager by the dead.
+A few muttered prayers and the grayer was hurriedly closed: prayers, and the grave was hurriedly closed; for it was dangerous to linger by the dead.
 Rank and birth were levelled.
-The energy's guns boomed as the body of Sir Henry
+The enemy's guns boomed as the body of Sir Henry

-Lawrence was being committed to the earth long with the remain of his humbler comrades-in-arms-"son, to share the narrow chamber of his grave, some to sleep by his side."
+Lawrence was being committed to the earth along with the remains of his humbler comrades-in-arms-"some to share the narrow chamber of his grave, some to sleep by his side."

 There was sadness and weeping, but not a murmur among the women.
 They were heroes every one of them.
-They tended the children; washed blood-stained and tattered garments : gathered sticks for fire : and cooked the scanty meals.
+They tended the children; washed blood-stained and tattered garments: gathered sticks for fire: and cooked the scanty meals.
 They shared with the men what rations there were-beef obtained from famished artillery oxen, and coarse chapaties-no milk, no sugar, no tea, and but little water.
 Unwholesome and insufficient diet became the cause of disease.
 So run down were the beleaguered that presently the slightest scratch became septic, so much so that surgical operations and wounds usually terminated in death.
-Hilton, one of the survivors and an eyewitness of the siege of Lucknow, relates :-- " The General Hospital presented one of the most heart-rending sights imaginable.
-The scenes of suffering which I witnessed in this place while attending the wourded and dying are indescribable.
-Everywiere wounded officers and men were lying covered with blood-some with mangled limbs, their faces pale, their bodies almost cold.
-Surgeons were to be seen busy, cutting rebing, and bandaging."
-The arrison subsisted on starvation rations of repellent food.
+Hilton, one of the survivors and an eyewitness of the siege of Lucknow, relates:-" The General Hospital presented one of the most heart-rending sights imaginable.
+The scenes of suffering which I witnessed in this place while attending the wounded and dying are indescribable.
+Everywhere wounded officers and scribable.
+Everywhere wounded officers and men were lying covered with blood-some with mangled limbs, their faces pale, their bodies almost cold.
+Surgeons were to be seen busy, cutting, probing, amputating, and bandaging."
+The garrison subsisted on starvation rations of repellent food.
 The sick and wounded had to go without the commonest essentials.
 Small-pox, cholera, boils, dysentery and fevers filled the cup of suffering, while the iron hail of bullets "mingled with the drenching rain of the monsoons dropped upon us, so that the deaths sometimes rose to twenty in a single day."
 Nor did the enemy spare the hospital; and numerous casualties occurred among persons passing from one post to another.

 Of these posts, Constantia, better known as Lucknow La Martiniere School, was one of the most important.
 It was situated at a distance of about two miles from the Residency, and had eighty boarders and twenty day-scholars.
-Of them ten were capable of handling a musket, and three could rank as fighting men.
+Of them ten were capable of handling a musket, and three could rank as fighting:

+men.